MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-enterprise-manage-sql.md

 You select the DirectQuery connection method in Power BI Desktop when you first connect to data.
 For more information about how to use DirectQuery, see [Use DirectQuery in Power BI Desktop](desktop-use-directquery.md).

-After you publish, either from Power BI Desktop or by getting data in Power BI service, your reports based on the SQL Server on-premises data connection should work.
+After you publish reports, either from Power BI Desktop or by getting data in Power BI service, your SQL Server on-premises data connection should work.
 It might take several minutes after you create the data source in the gateway to be able to use the connection.

 ### Use the data source with scheduled refresh